SpaceTrucker2196/Commi/README.md

 # Commi
-Total the number of occurrences of an object in an array.
+The total number of common occurrences of an item in an array.

 ```swift
 import UIKit